OpenVisualCloud/SVT-HEVC/gstreamer-plugin/README.md

 # GStreamer-SVT-HEVC
 ## Overview
-This plugin provides svthevcenc element to GStreamer in order to use the Scalable Video Technology for HEVC Encoder ([SVT-HEVC](https://github.com/intel/SVT-HEVC)).
+This plugin provides the svthevcenc element to GStreamer in order to use the Scalable Video Technology for HEVC Encoder ([SVT-HEVC](https://github.com/intel/SVT-HEVC)).

 ## Requirements
   * GStreamer 1.8 or later